vhcd/vhcd.github.io/_posts/2021-04-29-version-control.md

 What tools are there for us?
 Well, you have the common ones, such as [Git](https://en.wikipedia.org/wiki/Git) or [SVN](https://en.wikipedia.org/wiki/Apache_Subversion).
 And then you have some that are more focused on using game engines, such as [Plastic SCM](https://en.wikipedia.org/wiki/Plastic_SCM) or [Perforce](https://en.wikipedia.org/wiki/Perforce).
 How to choose?

 Well, we don't have that much money lying around, so even though Perforce probably is the gold standard for Unreal Engine development, we can't really use it.
 They have a free tier, but their 5-user limit is a no-go for us.
-Same for Plastic SCM, which is also more oriented towards Unity, which actually bought the company, in what I think is a very good move on their part.
+Same for Plastic SCM, which is also more oriented towards Unity, which actually bought the company, in what I think is a very smart move on their part.

 So, we're left with Git or SVN.
 Git notoriously doesn't work well with binary content, which we have *a lot* of.
 However, the [Git LFS](https://git-lfs.github.com/) extension brings better support on that front.
 SVN, though declining overall, is still liked in the game-engine world for its simplicity, native binary and file-locking support.

 In the end, we chose Git.
-As a research support, all our existing projects (e.g. data acquisition/wrangling) are already using Git.
+Our existing software projects (e.g. data acquisition/wrangling) are already using Git.
 It's the tool that people are most familiar with.
 And if, like us, you need an external host, there's really not much alternative.

 # Which host?